River Tay from Dundee

 This project has been awarded the American Political Science Association (Comparative Democratization Section) Fieldwork Prize in 2019 and an Honorable Mention for the Ralph Bunche Award for Best Graduate Student Paper from American Political Science Association African Politics Conference Group in 2020.
 My work on repression from this project has been featured in The Washington Post.

 During my PhD, I was a Dean's Completion/PGRA Fellow for the 2019/20 academic year.
 I was a University Fellow in the Department of Politics from 2014-2019.
-I was an affiliate of the Research Program in Political Economy and a Graduate Fellow in the Program for Quantitative and Analytical Political Science (Q-APS), both at Princeton.
+I was an affiliate of the Research Program in Political Economy and a Graduate Fellow in the Program for Quantitative and Analytical Political Science (Q-APS).
 In 2018, I won the George Kateb Prize for Best Preceptor (Teaching Assistant) for my work teaching Applied Quantitative Methods.

 I am from Dundee, Scotland.
 Before starting at Princeton, I worked as a researcher for a number of development organizations including Innovations for Poverty Action, the Indigo Trust and the Gatsby Foundation in Tanzania and London.
 I hold a first class degree in Philosophy, Politics and Economics from Balliol College, Oxford and an MA and a PhD in Politics from Princeton University.
 During my dissertation research and before I spent an extensive amount of time living and working in Tanzania.